 Kristen Carter, MS, is the creator of Design for Fitness LLC and has been working in fitness and nutrition for over 30 years.
-She is the author of Lose Weight?
+She is the author of The End of Try Try Again, and Lose Weight?
 Exercise More?
 I

-Don’t Think So!, public speaker, creator of the popular Design for Fitness Health & Fitness Blog, and the Psychology Today Health and Human Nature blog.
+Don’t Think So!
+Kristen is a public speaker, creator of the popular Design for Fitness Health & Fitness Blog, and the Psychology Today Health and Human Nature blog.

-Media: She has been on national podcasts, live radio, and You Tube interviews.
-Kristen is a regular blogger for Psychology Today.
+Media: Kristen has been on national podcasts, live radio, and You Tube interviews.
+She is a regular blogger for Psychology Today.